 The first Governor-General of India, Lord William Bentinck died on 17 June 1839 in Paris.
-He is most remembered for his abolition of Sati.
+He is most remembered for his abolition of Sati in British India.
+In this edition of This Day in History, you can read all about the life of Lord William Bentinck – India’s first Governor-General for the UPSC and other government exams.

 - His career in the army continued.
 He was also a member of the House of Commons.
 In 1828, he was appointed the Governor-General of Bengal.
 His chief task was to recover the loss-making East India Company.

-- Bentinck revised the court system as well the educational system.
+- Bentinck revised the court system as well as the educational system.

 - He opened the Calcutta Medical College in 1835 and it became the first western medical school in all of Asia where people could be admitted irrespective of caste or creed.